YINI-lang/yini-parser-typescript/README.md

 - Full strict mode validation

 You can follow progress in the [YINI parser GitHub repo-FEATURE-CHECKLIST](https://github.com/YINI-lang/yini-parser-typescript/blob/main/FEATURE-CHECKLIST.md).
 Contributions and feature requests are welcome!

+## 📂 Examples

+See the [examples/](https://github.com/YINI-lang/yini-parser-typescript/tree/main/examples) folder for:

+- Basic YINI file with common types and comments
+- Nested sections example
+- Comparison with JSON/YAML config

+These examples are also included in the npm package.

 ---